Lorenzobaron99/watson-osint/README.md

 ---

-> **Why Watson exists.** AI-generated content now surpasses human output.
+> **Why Watson exists.** AI agents now surpassed human internet traffic.
 Search engines return noise dressed as answers.
 The public is drowning in plausible-sounding falsehoods while truth sits buried under sponsored links and SEO spam.
 OSINT analysts spend hours assembling fragments from a dozen tools — crt.sh for certs, OpenSanctions for entities, Wayback for history, DuckDuckGo for surface — then manually cross-reference everything into a spreadsheet.
 >
 > There is no open, production-grade investigation engine.
 Enterprise platforms exist, but they're locked behind six-figure contracts and sales calls.
 The rest of the world gets browser bookmarks and Google dorks.
 >